Silva-NK/Tullier-Blog-CLI-Project/README.md

  - `posts`
  - `categories`

-This application uses 2 dynamic model classes with full ORM methods (`create`, `delete`, `get all`, `find by name` and `find by id`) and corresponding CLI options for managing these records:
+This application uses 3 dynamic model classes with full ORM methods (`create`, `delete`, `get all`, `find by name` and `find by id`) and corresponding CLI options for managing these records:
  - `User`
  - `Post`

-`Category`, on the other hand, is a static, pre-seeded table model that contains fixed categories relevant to posts.
-It functions as a lookup table, with no need for runtime creation, editing or deletion of category entries via the CLI but maintains the ORM methods and corresponding CLI options for `get all`, `find by name` and `find by id` for lookup purposes.

-While the project requirements specify that *each* model class should have full CRUD CLI support, in this implementation, `Category` serves purely as seed data, ensuring data consistency and preventing unintended modification.
+ - `Category`

-This approach maintains the integrity of the application and simplifies the user experience, while still adhering to the general project guidelines for dynamic data models.
+This approach maintains the integrity of the application and simplifies the user experience as per the general project guidelines for dynamic data models.

 ### Project starting necessities